Azorubine: Uses

 In the US, this color was listed in 1939 as Ext.
 D&C Red No. 10 for use in externally applied drugs and cosmetics.
 It was delisted in 1963 because no party was interested in supporting the studies needed to establish safety.
 It was not used in food in the US.

 In the EU, azorubine is known as E number E122, and is authorized for use in certain foods and beverages, such as cheeses, dried fruit, and some alcoholic beverages, and is permitted for use as an excipient in medications.

 There are no provisions for azorubine in the Codex Alimentarius.

 Safety

-Azorubine has shown no evidence of mutagenic or carcinogenic properties and an acceptable daily intake (ADI) of 0–4 mg/kg was established in 1983 by the WHO.
-In rare instances, it may cause skin and respiratory allergic reactions even to FDA approved dosages.

-No evidence supports broad claims that food coloring causes food intolerance and ADHD-like behavior in children.
-It is possible that certain food coloring may act as a trigger in those who are genetically predisposed, but the evidence is weak.
+The Joint FAO/WHO Expert Committee on Food Additives (JECFA) established an acceptable daily intake (ADI) for azorubine of 0–4 mg/kg of body weight per day in 1983.
+In 2009, the European Food Safety Authority (EFSA) re-evaluated azorubine and retained the 4 mg/kg ADI, concluding that the available data showed no concern regarding genotoxicity and that evidence was insufficient to establish that azorubine directly induces sensitivity reactions.

+Azorubine is one of the "Southampton Six", a group of six synthetic food colors that also includes tartrazine (E102), quinoline yellow (E104), sunset yellow (E110), Ponceau 4R (E124), and Allura red (E129).
+In a 2007 study by researchers at the University of Southampton, the colors were tested across two distinct mixtures containing sodium benzoate; azorubine was one of two colors included in both trial mixtures.
+EFSA reviewed the trial in 2008 and concluded that it provided limited evidence of a small effect of the tested mixtures on activity and attention in some children, but that the trial design could not identify which individual additives were responsible.

+Under Article 24 and Annex V of Regulation (EC) No 1333/2008, foods sold in the European Union containing azorubine must carry the color's name or E number accompanied by the warning statement that it "may have an adverse effect on activity and attention in children".